jG-codeR13/LMS/README.md

 #System Users/Actors

-Librarian
+1. Librarian
-Clerk
+2. Clerk
-Borrower
+3. Borrower

 #Functionalities

 -Librarian

-can search book by title
+1. can search book by title
-can search book by subject
+2. can search book by subject
-can search book by author name can view loan history of borrowers can add borrower can update personal information of borrower can checkout an item can checkin an item can record fine of borrower can increase quantity of book can decrease quantity of book can add new book can delete a book can update book info
+3. can search book by author name
+4. can view loan history of borrowers
+5. can add borrower
+6. can update personal information of borrower
+7. can checkout an item
+8. can checkin an item
+9. can record fine of borrower
+10. can increase quantity of book
+11. can decrease quantity of book
+12. can add new book
+13. can delete a book
+14 can update book info
 -Clerk

-can search book by title
+  -can search book by title
-can search book by subject
+  -can search book by subject
-can search book by author name can view loan history of borrowers can add borrower can update personal information of borrower can checkout an item can checkin an item can record fine of borrower can increase quantity of book can decrease quantity of book
+  -can search book by author name
+  -can view loan history of borrowers
+  -can add borrower
+  -can update personal information of borrower
+  -can checkout an item
+  -can checkin an item
+  -can record fine of borrower
+  -can increase quantity of book
+  -can decrease quantity of book
 -Borrower

-can search book by title
+  -can search book by title
-can search book by subject
+  -can search book by subject
-can search book by author name can view loan history of borrowers request a loan
+  -can search book by author name
+  -can view loan history of borrowers
+  -request a loan